primiano/perfetto-docs/docs/data-sources/power.md

   SoC-specific, is undocumented and not exposed through any HAL.
   For instance on a Pixel 2 this can be achieved running, as root:
   `echo 1 > /sys/devices/soc/800f000.qcom,spmi/spmi-0/spmi0-02/800f000.qcom,spmi:qcom,pmi8998@2:qcom,qpnp-smb2/power_supply/battery/input_suspend`.
-  Note that In most devices the kernel USB driver holds a wakelock to keep the USB data link active, so the device will never fully suspend even when turning the screen off.
+  Note that in most devices the kernel USB driver holds a wakelock to keep the USB data link active, so the device will never fully suspend even when turning the screen off.